A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

 \bea \Gamma^\Phi(t)&=&\sum_{i=1}^{2}\sum_{j\ge 3}^N \sum_n \delta(t-t_{ij}(n))\int \prod^{N}_{k=1} d^{3}\mathbf{r}_{k}d^{3}\mathbf{p}_{k} \\ &\cdot&h^3 W^{\Phi}(\mathbf{r}_{1},\mathbf{r}_{2},\mathbf{p}_{1},\mathbf{ p}_{2}) \nonumber \\ &\cdot& [W_{N}^c(\{\mathbf{r}\},\{\mathbf{p}\};t+\epsilon)-W_{N}^c(\{\mathbf{r}\},\{\mathbf{p}\};t-\epsilon)],\nonumber \eea where $j$ sums over the light quarks and gluons of the QGP.
 Hence, in the Remler formalism, collisions of the $Q$ and $\bar{Q}$ with the QGP medium determine the rate of creation and destruction of quarkonia.

-Fig. \ref{remler} visualizes Eq.\ref{eq:rate1}.
-A parton from the QGP collides with a heavy quark Q leading to a momentum change of Q. The Q may form with each of the heavy antiquarks $\bar Q$ a quarkonium.
-We calculate $W^\Phi$ before ($W_-$) and after ($W_+$) the collision for the $Q \bar Q$ pairs which the $Q$ can form.
+Fig. \ref{remler} visualizes eq.~\ref{eq:rate1}.
+A parton from the QGP collides with a heavy quark Q leading to a momentum change of Q. We calculate $W^\Phi$ before ($W_-$, at $t-\epsilon$, where $\epsilon$ is an infinitesimal time) and after ($W_+$, at $t+\epsilon$) the collision for the $Q \bar Q$ pairs, which the $Q$ can form.